Satellite DNA: Structure

-Satellite DNA adopts higher-order three-dimensional structures in a naturally occurring complex satellite DNA from the land crab Gecarcinus lateralis, whose genome contains 3% of a GC-rich satellite band consisting of a ~2100 base pair (bp) "repeat unit" sequence motif called RU.
+Satellite DNA adopts higher-order three-dimensional structures in a naturally occurring complex satellite DNA from the land crab Gecarcinus lateralis, whose genome contains 3% of a GC-rich satellite band consisting of a ~2100 bp "repeat unit" sequence motif called RU.
 The RU was arranged in long tandem arrays with approximately 16,000 copies per genome.
 Several RU sequences were cloned and sequenced to reveal conserved regions of conventional DNA sequences over stretches greater than 550 bp, interspersed with five "divergent domains" within each copy of RU.

 Four divergent domains consisted of microsatellite repeats, biased in base composition, with purines on one strand and pyrimidines on the other.
 Some contained mononucleotide repeats of C:G base pairs approximately 20 bp in length.
-These strand-biased domains ranged in length from approximately 20 bp to greater than 250 bp.
+These strand-biased microsatellite domains ranged in length from approximately 20 bp to greater than 250 bp.
 The most prevalent repeated sequences in the embedded microsatellite regions were CT:AG, CCT:AGG, CCCT:AGGG, and CGCAC:GTGCG These repeating sequences were shown to adopt altered structures including triple-stranded DNA, Z-DNA, stem-loop, and other conformations under superhelical stress.

 Between the strand-biased microsatellite repeats and C:G mononucleotide repeats, all sequence variations retained one or two base pairs with A (purine) interrupting the pyrimidine-rich strand and T (pyrimidine) interrupting the purine-rich strand.
-These interruptions in compositional bias adopted highly distorted conformations as shown by their response to nuclease enzymes, presumably due to steric effects of the larger (bicyclic) purines protruding into the complementary strand of smaller (monocyclic) pyridine rings.
-The sequence TTAA:TTAA was found in the longest such domain of RU and it produced the strongest signal in response to nucleases in experimental observations.
+These interruptions in compositional bias adopted highly distorted conformations as shown by their response to structrural nuclease enzymes including S1, P1, and mung bean nucleases.

+The most complex compositionally-biased microsatellite domain of RU included the sequence TTAA:TTAA as well as a mirror repeat.
+It produced the strongest signal in response to nucleases compared to all other altered structures in experimental observations.
 That particular strand-biased divergent domain was subcloned and its altered helical structure was studied in greater detail.

 A fifth divergent domain in the RU sequence was characterized by variations of a symmetrical DNA sequence motif of alternating purines and pyrimidines shown to adopt a left-handed Z-DNA or stem-loop structure under superhelical stress.
 The conserved symmetrical Z-DNA was abbreviated Z4Z5NZ15NZ5Z4, where Z represents alternating purine/pyrimidine sequences.
 A stem-loop structure was centered in the Z15 element at the highly conserved palindromic sequence CGCACGTGCG:CGCACGTGCG and was flanked by extended palindromic Z-DNA sequences over a 35 bp region.
 Many RU variants showed deletions of at least 10 bp outside the Z4Z5NZ15NZ5Z4 structural element, while others had additional Z-DNA sequences lengthening the alternating purine and pyrimidine domain to over 50 bp.

 One extended RU sequence (EXT) was shown to have six tandem copies of a 142 bp amplified (AMPL) sequence motif inserted into a region bordered by inverted repeats where most copies contained just one AMPL sequence element.
 There were no nuclease-sensitive altered structures or significant sequence divergence in the relatively conventional AMPL sequence.
 A truncated RU sequence (TRU), 327 bp shorter than most clones, arose from a single base change leading to a second EcoRI restriction site in TRU.